 Semi-fine jewellery allows you to get used to a higher price-point and quality, while developing your taste and preference for when you're ready for fine jewellery.

-This is why I also love to make fine jewellery more accessible by showing that there are other coloured stones out there: which are also fine-quality and higher in price-point but also last for generations and come in stunning fashion-forward colours, such as mint green, glamorous grey, hot pink, lavender blue or juicy yellow...
+This is why I also love to make fine jewellery more accessible by showing that there are other coloured stones out there: which, yes, are fine-quality and higher in price-point but also last for generations and come in stunning fashion-forward colours, such as mint green, glamorous grey, hot pink, lavender blue or juicy yellow...

 When you move up into the world of fine jewellery, you'll discover pieces made of solid gold, precious metals and rare, natural gemstones.

 Common colour stones, such as amethyst, may still be found in fine jewellery but will normally be higher in carat count and quality and should also be natural when set in fine jewellery pieces.